carlydacosta/incommon/readme.md

 Application designed to search for the common investments (Portfolio Companies PC) between two Venture Capital (VC) firms and view the details of each PC.

-### Demonstrate my understanding of the following technologies after just 5 weeks of study:
+### Demonstrate my understanding of the following technologies after my time as a fellow at Hackbright Academy:
 * Integrating an API
 * Using persistent & non-persistent storage to maximize performance
 * Web frameworks